Whut up, ghouls and boys?

 Released in 1968 Romero brought us the story of seven completely different people who are trapped in a farmhouse in Pennsylvania.
 Why are they trapped there?
 Because flesh-eating ghouls returned from their graves and are ready to have an all you can eat-party.

-The movie is shot in black and white and to this day I did not manage to see it in one single session.
-When I saw it for the first time I stopped the tape every five minutes to cope with what I saw.
+The movie is shot in black and white and to this day we did not manage to see it in one single session.
+Seeing it for the first time you stop the tape every five minutes to cope with what you saw.
 You know, the classic zombie is slow.
 He can’t run and is not your typical type of predator, but that makes it even more scary, because due to its contagious bite you will soon have to deal with dozens, hundreds or even thousands of zombies.
 You can run, but where?

 The dread that comes with the understanding of being outnumbered with no way left is what makes zombie movies my no.1 pick for scary motion pictures.